 But, like anything else, it’s hard to convince people.
 I expect that we’ll see a lot of businesses go belly up that otherwise could have survived or even grown.
 I recently offered to help a local business that does a great deal of direct marketing.
 They have some in-house writers, but I offered to try and beat one of their controls and skip any upfront charge, only charging them a royalty.
 Never heard a word from them.
 It’s a no risk, win-win offer and yet they didn’t even give it a try.
 Too bad.

-And that part about skipping the upfront charge is a biggie: I wouldn’t charge all that much because I’m not a well known copywriter, but if they went to someone like Clayton Makepeace, Eric Graham, Michel Fortin, or Ryan Healy, that upfront fee could be $20,000, $30,000 or more, plus royalties.
-And people line up to pay them because they MAKE YOUR LIGHT SHINE and YOUR BUISNESS A BEACON!
+And that part about skipping the upfront charge is a biggie: I wouldn’t charge all that much because I’m not a well known copywriter, but if they went to someone like Ryan Healy, that upfront fee could be $20,000, $30,000 or more, plus royalties.
+And people line up to pay them because they MAKE YOUR LIGHT SHINE and YOUR BUSINESS A BEACON!